mindspore-ai/docs/docs/lite/docs/source_en/index.rst

 										</div>

 										<div class="doc-article-desc">
-											This tutorial demonstrates how to use the Java API on MindSpore Lite by building and deploying LeNet of the Java version.
+										This tutorial demonstrates how to use the Java interface on MindSpore Lite by building and deploying LeNet of the Java version.
 										</div>
 									</div>
 								</a>